Ruminating on Triggers: What Was I Thinking?

 These were not mindless decisions.
 I weighed the pros and cons of each one in excruciating detail.
 Unfortunately, my reasoning turned out to be incorrect.

-After a migraine diagnosis, we quickly learn that finding our migraine triggers and avoiding them is a key to migraine management.
+After a migraine diagnosis, we quickly learn that finding our migraine triggers and avoiding them is key to migraine management.
 While I agree that identifying triggers is helpful overall, it too often becomes a source of blame.
-Not every migraine attack has an identifiable trigger and triggers are not always avoidable.
+Not every migraine attack has an identifiable trigger, and triggers are not always avoidable.
 Yet all the talk of triggers can prime us (and the people in our lives) to believe we’re to blame when a migraine attack ensues.

 This is a familiar pattern.
 I used to believe that ruminating on triggers was the only way to protect myself from future migraine attacks.
 I thought it would keep me from making the same mistake twice.
 Far more often, it’s a source of self-loathing.